blynkkk/blynkkk.github.io/mobile/image.md

 ### Image

 Image widget allows you to display any image within your project.
 You need to provide http/s url to it.
 Url should be valid endpoint to the binary data of the image.
+Url shortener will not work.

 Right now image widget supports 2 display options:
  - **Fit**: Image will be scaled to fit height or width of the widget size;